Have you noticed that your email newsletter subscribers get bored?

-Sometimes you can sacrifice an opportunity to drive traffic to the website and prove people with all necessary information directly in the email newsletter.
-Try to transform your email newsletter campaign into the fully-fledged guide on:
+Sometimes you can sacrifice an opportunity to drive traffic to the website and provide people with all the necessary information directly in the email newsletter.
+Try to transform your email newsletter campaign into a fully-fledged guide on:

 - How to customize some of the features of your product;